crowdagger/crowbook/README.md

 Installing
 ----------

-There are two ways to install Crowbook:
+There are two ways to install Crowbook: either using precompiled binaries, or compiling it using `cargo`.

 ### Binaries ###